navisjayaseelan/strings-unlimited-wordpress/wp-content/themes/strings-unlimited/readme.txt

 = Does this theme support any plugins? =

-Bootstrap to Wordpress includes support for Infinite Scroll in Jetpack.
+Strings Unlimited includes support for Infinite Scroll in Jetpack.

 == Changelog ==